duckinator/inq/README.md

 `frontmatter`.

-`frontmatter` is a set of key/value pairs specifying frontmatter as used by various blog engines (e.g. Jekyll), so you can set title, layout, etc.
+`frontmatter` is a set of key/value pairs specifying frontmatter as used by various blog engines (e.g. Jekyll), so you can set the title, layout, etc of the page.

 Every value under `reports` is a format string, so you can do e.g.
 `filename: "%{date}-report.html"` or (under `frontmatter`)